CharafeddineMechalikh/PureEdgeSim/README.md

 He can also implement new network, energy, mobility, or tasks generation models.

-He can groupe edge devices into clusters, deploy the orchestrator node in the cluster head for example,
+He can groupe Edge devices into clusters, deploy the orchestrator node in the cluster head for example,

-and form a sort of edge devices cloud.
+and form a sort of Edge devices Cloud.

-He can also solve the registry scalability issue by mirroring the containers images close to the edge,
+He can also solve the registry scalability issue by mirroring the containers images close to the Edge,

 and so on...